mlresearch/v242/_posts/2024-06-11-srinivasan24a.md

 ---
-title: 'SpOiLer: Offline Reinforcement Learning using Scaled Penalties'
+title: 'SpOiLer: Offline reinforcement learning using scaled penalties'
 abstract: Offline Reinforcement Learning (RL) is a variant of off-policy learning where an optimal policy must be learned from a static dataset containing trajectories collected by an unknown behavior policy.
 In the offline setting, standard off-policy